 - Appropriateness of Budget: Is the proposed budget and period of support appropriate in relation to the proposed research?

 - Likelihood of Future Research: If the aims of the project are achieved, will the results lend themselves to future research?

 - Innovation: Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
 Are the concepts, approaches or methodologies, instrumentation, or interventions novel to one field of research or novel in a broad sense?
 Is a refinement, improvement, or new application of theoretical concepts, approaches or methodologies, instrumentation, or interventions proposed?

-The above criteria will be scored on a scale from 1 (high impact) – 9 (low impact).
+The above criteria will be scored on a scale from 1 (high impact) to 9 (low impact).

 Common Pitfalls of Past CPCE Pilot Grant Applications: